CAN ELEPHANTS IN ASIA BE FREED INTO THE WILD?

 No, the Kayan people (long-neck) are originally from Myanmar.
 They come to Thailand as refugees but are allowed to stay only if they generate money from tourism.
 The village that was close to us was shut down as it’s people didn’t produce enough money from tourists and these people were sent back to Myanmar.
 You can still visit a Kayan village if you would like but you need to travel to Mae Hong Son 6 hours away

-Can I swim in the river?
+Can I swim in the waterfall and river?

 I don’t know how to swim well- is it safe to bamboo raft?